CiscoDevNet/botkit-template/README.md

 This project implements a Botkit + Webex Teams adapter bot, based on the [generator-botkit](https://www.npmjs.com/package/generator-botkit) Yoeman template, providing a few extra good-practice features, plus several interesting samples:

+- Optionally use Webex Teams Node.js SDK websockets for incoming events and messages, instead of webhooks

 - A 'health check' URL: check bot availability, uptime and metadata by browsing to the bot's public URL

-- Quality-of-life features: fallback/catch-all module, welcome message when user joins a space
+- Quality-of-life features: fallback/catch-all module; welcome message when user joins a space

-- 'Help' command auto-generation framework
+- 'Help' command auto-generation function

 - Redis/MongoDB storage support for persistent/scalable storage of conversation state

 - checkAddMention() function to automatically format bot commands for 1:1 or group space usage

+## Websockets vs. Webhooks

+Most Botkit features can be implemented by using the Webex Teams JS SDK websockets functionality, which establishes a persistent connection to the Webex Teams cloud for outbound and inbound messages/events.

+Webex Teams also supports traditional HTTP webhooks for messages/events, which requires that your bot be accessible via a publically reachable URL.
+A public URL is also needed if your bot will be serving any web pages/files, e.g. images associated with the cards and buttons feature or the health check URL.

+- If you don't need to serve buttons and cards images, you can set the environment variable `WEBSOCKET_EVENTS=True` and avoid the need for a public URL
+- If you are implementing buttons & cards, you will need a public URL (e. g. by using a service like Ngrok, or hosting your bot in the cloud) - configure this via the `PUBLIC_URL` environment variable

 ## How to run (local machine)

-Assuming you plan to expose your bot via [ngrok](https://ngrok.com), you can run this template in a jiffy:
+Assuming you plan to us [ngrok](https://ngrok.com) to give your bot a publically available URL (optional, see above), you can run this template in a jiffy:

 1. Clone this repo: